AzuxDario/Marsy/README.md

 Since Marsy includes [JSON](https://github.com/nlohmann/json) in several classes, output program can be huge when compiled in debug mode (I achieved 60MB binaries).
 Remember to roll it out as release, when you done with testing.

 # Things you should be aware of
+## Asynchronous
+Currently functions are synchronous.
+Don't call them from UI thread.
+Use second thread or features like `std::future`.

 ## Internet connection
 Marsy doesn't handle internet connection, so you need to provide implementation of `IConnection` interface.
 Enum `ResponseStatus` is to help you handle different statuses returned by API.
 Service will parse returned JSON only when status is `ResponseStatus::ok`.